Ccucumber12/CSL_2024/lab1/CSL_HW1_Report.md

 ##### 2-2.
 How you can improve this device

 1. More accurate and robust digit recognition
    To ensure that our device can recognize different handwriting styles and strokes for universal usage, we can use machine learning to train a more advanced classifier.
-However, the current implementation is low cost and can perform pretty well under regular scenarios already.
+However, the current implementation is low-cost and can perform pretty well under regular scenarios already.
 2. Higher sensitivity
    The sensitivity of the screen could still be improved to ensure smoother and more continuous frames without interruptions.
-We have tried using water or applying more pressure, but enhancing the camera's resolution or refining certain aspects of the algorithm might provide better results.
+We have tried using water or tapping / pressing harder, but enhancing the camera's resolution or refining certain aspects of the algorithm might provide better results.

 ##### 3. Some feedback for this lab

 * Thank you Professor and TAs!
-The ideas in class are clearly introduced and the instructions in TA sessions were also very helpful.
+The ideas in class are clearly delivered and the instructions in TA sessions were also very helpful.